mth229/mth229.github.io/newton.md

 * when called with a bracketing interval, as in `fzero(f, [a,b])`, it will use a bisection method to find a root.
 * when called with a starting point, as in `fzero(f, a)`, it will use an iterative algorithm to search for a root.

-Bracketing methods are guaranteed to converge, but can be slow.
+Many bracketing methods (like bisection) are guaranteed to converge, but can be slow.
 The iterative algorithm used by default with `fzero` tries to speed the convergence up, but if along the way it finds a bracketing interval, that will guarantee convergence.

-The `order` keyword can be used to specify a higher-order method which converges faster with a good initial guess, but is more sensitive to poor initial guesses.
-For example, `fzero(f, x, order=2)` will use Steffensen's method.
-The default method isn't trying to minimize function calls.
-If you are trying to find the zero of a function which is costly to compute, it should be avoided.

-We focus on the simplest usage of `fzero` where an initial guess is supplied and the default order is used:
+We focus on the simplest usage of `fzero` where an initial guess is supplied and the default order is used.
+Here is an example to find $-\sqrt{2}$:

 ```
 f(x) = x^2 - 2